wisemen-digital/web-onboarding-codelab/index.md

 Bitbucket is a web-based version control repository hosting service owned by Atlassian, for source code and development projects that use the Git revision control system.

-Some of our older projects will be hosted on BitBucket.
+Some of our older projects are still hosted on BitBucket.

 [Wisemen BitBucket](https://bitbucket.org/product)